This nutrient plays a vital role in bone formation and maintenance, largely by regulating calcium and phosphorus concentrations in the blood.

 Your Daily Allowance

-The AI, as measured in the International Units (IU) used on food labels, was 200 for people 0* through 50 years old, 400 for people 51 through 70, and 600 for people over 70.
-During pregnancy and lactation it was 200 IU.
+The AI, as measured in the International Units (IU) used on food labels, is 200 for people 0* through 50 years old, 400 for people 51 through 70, and 600 for people over 70.
+During pregnancy and lactation it is 200 IU.

 Patients on glucocorticoid therapy may need extra vitamin D.

-According to the American Academy of Pediatrics (AAP), children and teens* may also need extra vitamin D, especially if they don't drink at least 17 fluid ounces of milk per day or get regular exposure to sunlight.
+According to the American Academy of Pediatrics, children and teens* may also need extra vitamin D, especially if they don't drink at least 17 fluid ounces of milk per day or get regular exposure to sunlight.
 In October 2008, the Academy announced that it was doubling its recommended daily allowance of vitamin D for children to 400 IU per day.
 This is the amount provided by most multivitamin supplements.
-(Note, however, that the Food and Nutrition Board's 2010 recommendations, described above, are now 50-percent higher than the AAP's.)

 Revising Your Allowance